rumca-js/Django-link-archive/README_install.md

 Notes:

+ - the image uses 'admin' user, with 'admin' password by default
+ - configure docker-compose.yml according to your own setup
- - the image uses 'admin' user, with 'admin' password.
-Django can be accessed locally with 127.0.0.1:8000, via browser.
+ - django can be accessed locally with 127.0.0.1:8000, via browser

 # Overview

 This project uses the following technologies:
  - django
  - celery - background task processing
- - Postgresql - use of SQLite is discouraged
+ - postgresql - use of SQLite is discouraged
  - spacy - for text/keyword analysis
  - selenium / crawlee
  - rabbitmq-server